-We may also react to cooler temperatures in a more positive way because of biological reactions.
-In 2012, researchers discovered that cooler temperatures made some people more likely to select films that they associated with "psychological warmth," like romantic comedies.
-When the temperature outside is lower, people reach for experiences that make them feel closer to others — which may contribute to the cultural experience of fall as a season for love (or a season for cuffing).
+Biologically, cooler temperatures provoke positive reactions.
+In 2012, researchers discovered that the cold made some people more likely to select films that they associated with "psychological warmth," like romantic comedies.
+When the temperature outside is lower, people reach for experiences that make them feel closer to others (think, cuffing season).
 If you associate the cooler (but not yet punishingly cold) fall season with snuggling inside with comfort food and heart-warming movies, this may be why.